-Rachel Berry on Glee has two gay dads, and it is unknown which of the two is her actual father as they mixed their sperm together and used a turkey baster to impregnate her surrogate mother.
+- Rachel Berry on Glee has two gay dads, and it is unknown which of the two is her actual father as they mixed their sperm together and used a turkey baster to impregnate her surrogate mother.

+- Claire's biological mom moved in with her and her adoptive family.
 At the start of Volume Four, Claire had restored contact with the Petrelli family, resulting in Nathan Petrelli becoming her second father.
 Both here and in Volume Three, Claire had the unenviable distinction of having three parents involved in her life.

 - In the sixth season premiere of How I Met Your Mother, Cindy (a girl Ted struck out with on their first date) is dating another woman.
 In a flash-forward the couple are seen posing for a photo with their daughter.

 "So no, that girl wasn't your mother.
 She ended up being someone else's mother.
 They both did."

 - Barney's brother and his husband adopted two children.
 In one episode Barney proposes to Ted to adopt a child together.